 The screenshot shows the Microsoft Azure portal interface.
-At the top, the navigation bar includes 'Home', 'srlbtest', 'SR-Server1-ip', 'sr-server172', and a search bar.
-The main title is 'ipconfig1' under 'sr-server172'.
-Below the title are 'Save' and 'Discard' buttons.
-The configuration section starts with 'Public IP address settings'.
-Under 'Public IP address', there are two buttons: 'Disassociate' (highlighted with a red box) and 'Associate'.
+At the top, there is a blue header bar with the Microsoft Azure logo and a search bar.
+Below the header, the navigation path is: Home > srlbtest > SR-Server1-ip > sr-server172 > ipconfig1 sr-server172.
+Below the path, there are two buttons: 'Save' and 'Discard'.
+The main content area is titled 'Public IP address settings'.
+It shows a 'Public IP address' section with a 'Disassociate' button (which is highlighted with a red box) and an 'Associate' button.
 A dropdown menu shows 'SR-Server1-ip (20.62.236.36)'.
 Below this is a 'Create new' link.
 The next section is 'Private IP address settings' with a 'Virtual network/subnet' dropdown set to 'sazureautovnet/sazureautosubnet'.
-Under 'Assignment', there are two buttons: 'Dynamic' (highlighted with a blue box) and 'Static'.
-The 'IP address' field contains '192.168.1.19'.
+Under 'Assignment', there is a 'Dynamic' button (which is highlighted with a blue box) and a 'Static' button.
+The 'IP address' field is set to '192.168.1.19'.